 How many teeth are in your mouth?
 If you’re like most people, you had 20 primary, or “baby,” teeth, and you now have 32 adult teeth.
 It's rare, but some people have extra teeth, which is called hyperdontia.
-People who have it usually also have another condition, such as a cleft palate or Gardner’s Syndrome (which forms tumors that aren't cancer).
+People who have it may also have another condition, such as a cleft palate or Gardner’s Syndrome (which forms tumors that aren't cancer).
 The treatment is to get the extra teeth removed and use orthodontics to correct the bite.

 9. Crooked Teeth